Overview

 Step 3: Apply the Mandatory Annuitization Rule

-If you exit before age 60 (premature exit), the ratio shifts unfavourably — 80% must be annuitised and only 20% is available as a lump sum, which is one reason early NPS exit is generally discouraged unless necessary.
+Exit before age 60 and the ratio shifts unfavourably.
+80% must be annuitised and only 20% is available as a lump sum, one reason early NPS exit is generally discouraged unless necessary.

 Step 4: Estimate Monthly Pension from Annuity

-The monthly pension depends on the annuitised amount and the annuity rate quoted by the insurer at the time of purchase, which itself depends on prevailing interest rates, your age, and the annuity type selected (life annuity, joint life with spouse, with or without return of purchase price).
+The monthly pension depends on the annuitised amount and the annuity rate quoted by the insurer at purchase, which itself depends on prevailing interest rates, your age, and the annuity type selected (life annuity, joint life with spouse, with or without return of purchase price).

 Monthly Pension = (Annuitised Corpus × Annual Annuity Rate) ÷ 12